merlerm/ViPlan/README.md

 ### Experiments

 To run the experiments, you need to install the required packages.
 We recommend using mamba and provide an environment file for easy installation.
 The virtual environment requirements can be found at `environment.yml`, and it can be created as prefered.
-Here we report examples using `mamba` and `conda`.
+Here we report examples using `mamba`.
 Using `mamba`:

 ```bash